giach68/SyntheticRTI/README.md

 ## Create
 **Light file**: here you can insert the filepath of the .lp file with the position of lamps.
 Using the folder button it is possible to use the file select mode.
-The .lp files are structured this way:
+The .lp files are structured this way, delimited by spaces:

-    #lights
+    total_number_of_lights
-    #index x y z
+    index_number x_coordinate y_coordinate z_coordinate

 > for example: